 - Being white.
 White people have a greater risk of eye melanoma than do people of other races.

-- Increasing age.
+- Age.
 The risk of eye melanoma increases with age.

 Certain inherited skin disorders.
 A condition called dysplastic nevus syndrome, which causes abnormal moles, may increase your risk of developing melanoma on your skin and in your eye.